 The FEW Management in Urban Systems Field Lab course will offer trainees a first-hand look at complex connections between food, energy, water, and the environment, encompassing scientific and social factors in a large urban system like Los Angeles and the UCLA campus.
 Issues such as biodiversity loss, nutrient cycling, land conversion, climate change, sustainable energy technologies, chemical pollution, fresh water quality and quantity, equitable access to healthy food, and dietary trends will be discussed.
 Concepts associated with FEWS economics and policies, featuring a broad set of techniques for evaluating emerging food, energy, and water technologies at different scales from the perspectives of ecological, economic, and social sustainability, will be evaluated.
-A description of each site visit for our upcoming field lab course can be found below:

 Observe the water treatment process: screening, fluoridation, ozonation, flocculation, filtration, UV disinfection, and chloramination.

 Volunteer at the garden and help to revitalize this 15-acre site into a community space for cultivating food, recreation, leisure, and environmental programs and activities to benefit veterans and their families.

 UCLA CAMPUS FACILITIES

 Walking tour of the UCLA cogeneration chiller facility, storm water capture, solar electric vehicle charging stations, and hydroponics garden with Bonny Bentzin, UCLA Deputy Chief Sustainability Officer.

 Non-profit organization in partnership with public, private and educational sectors to provide a space where entrepreneurs, engineers, scientists and policymakers can collaborate, promote and support the development of clean technologies and LA’s innovation economy.